 Back at the end of 2019, if you’d told school principals that within a few weeks their students would be learning remotely, only interacting with teachers and classmates online, they’d have thought the idea preposterous.
 How could any school possibly deliver a curriculum effectively without face-to-face interaction?
 Yet here we are, with Hong Kong’s students having spent more time learning from home than on campus this year and with distance learning set to resume when international schools reopen for the new school year in August.
+Will students at Hong Kong primary schools be playing catch-up when schools eventually reopen?

 Compared to many other parts of the world, Hong Kong made the call to close schools fairly early on.
-Haunted by the memory of Sars, the Education Bureau (EDB) didn’t want to take any chances.
+Haunted by the memory of SARS, the Education Bureau (EDB) didn’t want to take any chances.
 The decision to reopen schools at the end of May wasn’t taken lightly, and strict government regulations saw schools meticulously planning timetables, classroom layouts and meal arrangements to meet new safety and hygiene measures outlined by the EDB and the Centre for Health Protection (CHP).

 Safety wasn’t the only concern, however.
 After so much time away, how hard would it be for students to get back into the swing of things?
 How much of the curriculum had schools really been able to cover via online learning?
 Would students be behind in some areas and need to catch up?
 If they were behind, did it matter?
 How would schools address gaps, and how would teachers assess progress?